mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 end
 ```

-After examining the bus voltages, we will focus on the angles by executing the code below:
+After examining the bus voltages, we will focus on the angles:
 ```@repl NewSlackBus
 result.bus.voltage.angle
 ```
 We can observe that the angles have been calculated based on the new slack bus.
-JuliaGrid offers a function to adjust these angles to match the original slack bus as follows:
+JuliaGrid offers the function to adjust these angles to match the original slack bus as follows:
 ```@example NewSlackBus
 adjustVoltageAngle!(system, result; slack = 1)
 ```
 Here, the `slack` keyword should correspond to the label of the slack bus.
-After executing the above code, the updated results can be viewed using the following code:
+After executing the above code, the updated results can be viewed:
 ```@repl NewSlackBus
 result.bus.voltage.angle
 ```